 We operate in a rapidly changing environment that involves a number of risks, which could materially affect our business, financial condition or future results, some of which are beyond our control.
-Except as set forth below, during the three months ended March 31, 2022, there have been no material changes in our risk factors from those disclosed in Part I-Item 1A under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on February 25, 2022.
+Except as set forth below, during the three months ended September 30, 2022, there have been no material changes in our risk factors from those disclosed in Part I-Item 1A under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on February 25, 2022, and in Part II-Item 1A under the heading "Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, as filed with the SEC on May 9, 2022.